samjulien/blog/_posts/2018-05-17-ruby-on-rails-killer-workflow-with-docker-part-2.md

       params.require(:book).permit(:title, :author)
     end
 end
 ```

 That's a slimmed down version of the controller to make it easy to understand.
 Rails uses REST architecture and you can see the controller is ready to handle the usual CRUD (Create, Read, Update, Delete) operations. `before_action :authenticate_user!` takes care of authentication before any user can create/amend a book. `authenticate_user` comes from the `Auth0Helper` you've set up earlier.

+* The `index` method provides a list of books.
+The parameter `place` shows where the book is.
+* The `show` method displays a single book.
+* The `new` method routes to a form allowing you to create a new book.
+* The method `create` saves the book sent via the `new` form
+* The method `set_book` finds the current book being used for all actions (except for `index` as it involves more than one book)

 `book_params` method is also an important one that protects you from any malicious extra parameters sent in by the aliens.

-*Note*: Just like scaffolding, you can run `rails g resources Books name:string` to generate boilerplate for necessary Model and Controllers.
+>**Note**: Just like scaffolding, you can run `rails g resources Books name:string` to generate boilerplate for necessary Model and Controllers.
 You'll get both HTML and JSON templates generated for you to play around.
 But writing your own actions helps you think more about each of the actions.
 Playing with both scaffolding and writing code on your own can help you learn Rails internals.

 Go ahead and create another controller for shelves.
 This controller binds books to users.